Fukushima nuclear accident (Unit 2 Reactor)

+Background

+The plant comprises six separate boiling water reactors originally designed by General Electric (GE), and maintained by the Tokyo Electric Power Company (TEPCO).
+At the time of the quake, Unit 4 had been de-fueled while 5 and 6 were in cold shutdown for planned maintenance.
 Unit 2 was operating at the time of the earthquake and experienced the same controlled initial shutdown as the other units.
 As with unit 1, the reactor scrammed following the earthquake.
 The two diesel generators came online and initially all cooling systems were available.
 Initially the high pressure coolant injection (HPCI) system was primary cooling the core and at 15:00 operators activated the residual heat removal system main pump and the containment vessel spray pump at 15:07 to cool the suppression pool; all these systems failed following both AC power and DC power loss after the tsunami as the diesel generators and other systems failed when the tsunami overran the plant.
 The reactor core isolation cooling (RCIC) system was manually activated by operators at 15:39 following power loss, but by midnight the status of the reactor was unclear; some monitoring equipment was still operating on temporary power.
 The coolant level was stable and preparations were underway to reduce pressure in the reactor containment vessel should it become necessary, though TEPCO did not state in press releases what these preparations were, and the government had been advised that this might happen.
-The RCIC was reported by TEPCO to have shut down around 19:00 JST on 12 March, but reported to be operating again as of 09:00 JST 13 March.
-The pressure reduction of the reactor containment vessel commenced before midnight on 12 March although the IAEA reported that as of 13:15 JST 14 March, that according to information supplied to them, no venting had taken place at the plant.
-A report in The New York Times suggested that plant officials initially concentrated efforts on a damaged fuel storage pool at Unit 2, diverting attention from problems arising at the other reactors, but that incident was not reported in official press releases.
-The IAEA reported that on 14 March at 09:30, the RCIC was still operating and that power was being provided by a mobile generator.

-By midday on 19 March grid power had been connected to the existing transformer at Unit 2 and work continued to connect the transformer to the new distribution panel installed in a nearby building.
-Outside electricity became available at 15:46 JST on 20 March, but equipment still had to be repaired and reconnected.